Waste Generation Statistics in Ireland

 Landfill

-Landfilling should be considered the last resort for waste disposal.
-While modern landfills are required to implement rigorous precautions against chemical leaching, pest infestations, and odour emissions, this method represents a loss of valuable resources.
+Landfilling should represent the final disposal resort.
+While modern landfills implement rigorous precautions against chemical leaching, pest infestations, and odour emissions, this method represents valuable resource loss.
+Thorough research into alternative disposal options is essential for maximising recycling and reuse.
+Landfill sites may charge admittance fees.

 National Waste Planning: The Circular Economy

-The National Waste Management Plan for a Circular Economy 2024-2030 is Ireland's core roadmap.
-It succeeds the Waste Action Plan for a Circular Economy (WAPCE) 2020-2025.
-The overarching goal is the transition to a Circular Economy, which seeks to keep raw materials in use for as long as possible (Resource Reuse) before final disposal.
-This strategy aims to significantly reduce the use and impact of single-use items and unnecessary waste.
+The National Waste Management Plan for a Circular Economy 2024-2030 comprises Ireland's core roadmap, succeeding the Waste Action Plan for a Circular Economy (WAPCE) 2020-2025.
+The overarching objective involves transitioning to a circular economy, keeping raw materials in use as long as possible before final disposal.
+This strategy aims to significantly reduce single-use items and unnecessary waste.

 Community Environmental Engagement

-For individuals interested in proactive environmental stewardship, local and national initiatives provide opportunities for participation.
-The An Taisce National Spring Clean is a nationwide anti-litter campaign conducted throughout April.
-In recent years, thousands of volunteer groups have participated, collecting thousands of tonnes of litter.
+For individuals interested in proactive environmental stewardship, local and national initiatives provide participation opportunities.
+The An Taisce National Spring Clean represents a nationwide anti-litter campaign conducted throughout April.
+Recent years have witnessed thousands of volunteer groups participating, collecting thousands of tonnes of litter.

-Participation involves registering details on the national spring clean website, completing the necessary forms, receiving equipment packs, and organizing a local cleanup with friends or community members.
+Participation involves registering on the national spring clean website, completing necessary forms, receiving equipment packs, and organising local cleanups with friends or community members.